plone/training/docs/effective-volto/development/environmentvariables.md

 # Environment variables

-All the environment variables defined at runtime that have the "RAZZLE_" prefix, are available in the browser under window.env
+All the environment variables defined at runtime that have the "RAZZLE_" prefix, are available in the browser under window.env.
+The nodejs server always has access to them, via the `process.env` runtime variable.

 ex:
 If we start the application with an env variable